 TEACHING ARTIST ROSTER GUIDELINES

 The mission of the Tennessee Arts Commission’s Arts Education program is to enrich and support quality arts education.
 This mission is supported by the belief that professional teaching artists can enhance the educational process and provide inroads to learning that are engaging, creative, and meaningful.
-The intent of the program is to enrich and support quality arts education, not to supplant or in any way furnish a substitute for services more appropriately provided by licensed arts educators.

 Professional teaching artists are:

 - Accomplished artists in their field including craft, dance, folk arts, literary arts, media arts, music, storytelling, theatre, and visual arts

 - Able to teach their art form(s) which includes skills such as organization, classroom management, public speaking, curriculum development, learning practices development, 21st-century skills development, and knowledge of how various educational systems operate (schools, social service agencies, juvenile detention centers, community centers, etc.)

 - Able to self-market, work within a budget, and deliver projects on time and in the manner proposed

 - Great communicators and able to facilitate conversations with teachers, community leaders, and other individuals through the process of creating and designing educational projects

 There are three (3) types of programs that can be offered by teaching artists: Arts Curriculum, Arts Integration, and Arts Appreciation.
 STS Guidelines.